Anant1711/Task-4-Web-UI/README.md

 This code sends a `POST` request to the server with the data in the server variable.
 It specifies the request method as **"POST"** and the content type of the request body as **"application/json"** in the request headers.
 The `JSON.stringify()` method is used to convert the data in the server variable to a JSON string format.

-Once the server has successfully processed the request, an alert is displayed to indicate that a `new student has been added`.
-Finally, `window.location.reload(false)` is called to reload the current page and update the list of students with the new student added.
+Once the server has successfully processed the request, an alert is displayed to indicate that a `Added Successfully`.
+Finally, `window.location.reload(false)` is called to reload the current page and update the list of Server with the new Server added.

 <h3>3.
 Delete by ID</h3>